 Copdock Hall dates back to the second half of the 16th Century and is thought to have been built by Ipswich merchant William Spenser, probably to collect tithes (payments in kind from members of the parish).
 However, no doubt by its grandeur, it was built to impress visitors and neighbours, standing proud on one of the area’s highest points.
 It was once described by Nikolaus Pevsner, a noted architectural scholar, as ‘spectacular’.

-William Spenser’s daughter married into the Forster family and the house remained in the family for three generations until it was lost by Henry Forster, who was a Catholic recusant (someone who was penalised for not attending Anglican services).
+William Spenser’s daughter married into the Foster family and the house remained in the family for three generations until it was lost by Henry Foster, who was a Catholic recusant (someone who was penalised for not attending Anglican services).
 The estate was taken over by the Bedingfield family, making it part of the vast Walsingham estate in Norfolk.
 It stayed there, being tenanted out to various families, until the early 1900s.

 In 1882, the site and barn featured on the first edition Ordnance Survey map.